Thursday 19 September 1940

 British Homefront: British Minister of Labour Ernest Bevin releases the number of British conscientious objectors as of August 1940: 51,261.

 American Homefront: Not everybody is happy with President Roosevelt's decision to seek an unprecedented third term.
 The concerns extend across the aisle.
 Democrat John W. Davis, the party's nominee in 1924, proposes a Constitutional Amendment prohibiting the practice.
 It is perhaps the first real call for term limits, as he calls for Presidents to serve only one term lasting six ears.
 "Six years is long enough in which to do all the good one man is likely to accomplish, if he thinks first of his country and not of himself."
-This is an issue which is percolating throughout the 1940s and actually does result in something similar to what Davis proposes, with Presidents limited to two four-year terms.
+This is an issue that is percolating throughout the 1940s and actually does result in something similar to what Davis proposes, with Presidents limited to two four-year terms.

 Future History: William Thomas Medley is born in Santa Ana, California.
 During the 1960s, he joins with Bobby Hatfield and forms The Righteous Brothers.
-Phil Spector notices the during an event at the San Francisco Cow Palace in 1964 and signs them to his label, Phillies Records.
+Famed producer Phil Spector notices them during an event at the San Francisco Cow Palace in 1964 and signs them to his label, Phillies Records.
 The Righteous Brothers embark on a string of classic hits, including "You've Lost That Lovin' Feelin'" and "Unchained Melody."
 He has another big hit in a duo with Jennifer Warnes in 1988 with "(I've Had) The Time of My Life."
 Bill Medley remains active and has talked of reviving The Righteous Brothers with a new singing partner to replace the deceased Bobby Hatfield.

 |Britain's King George VI and Queen Elizabeth inspect bomb damage at the cinema attached to Madame Tussaud's on September 19, 1940.|